ASAKASA

 --

-Asakasa SRL · Bucharest, Romania · research-only artefact.
+Asakasa Technologies SRL · Bucharest, Romania · research-only artefact.

 No personalised advice.
 No third-party capital.
 No client execution.